-While it might seem convenient to buy creatine monohydrate that’s already dissolved in flavored water and ready for you to drink, the fact is that creatine begins breaking down into creatinine fairly quickly after being mixed into liquid.
-Rather than buying a premixed solution, you’re far better off mixing your own batch of creatine supplement each day.
+While it might seem convenient to buy creatine monohydrate that’s already dissolved in flavored water and ready for you to drink, the fact is that creatine begins breaking down into creatinine fairly quickly after being mixed into a liquid.
+Rather than buying a premixed solution, you’re far better off mixing your own creatine supplement batch each day.

 A. If you’re taking one or two doses of creatine daily, research shows the best time to dose is after your workout or after a meal.
 For the best absorption, take your supplement after a meal that combines equal amounts of carbs and protein.
 You should also drink plenty of water while using creatine, as it causes muscles to hold onto water and thus can lead to generalized dehydration if you don’t consume extra fluids.

 A. According to the Mayo Clinic, supplementing with creatine at a daily dose recommended by the manufacturer is generally safe for most people, although long-term effects beyond five years aren’t known.
 While not every athlete will benefit from creatine powder, most see at least some improvement in muscle mass and strength.

 People with kidney disease, however, should not take creatine, as there is some concern that it may be hard on these organs in high dosages or over time.

 It’s also not a good idea for anyone with bipolar disorder to take creatine, as there is some speculation it could lead to increased mania.